noClaps/blog/src/content/notes/floats.typ

 = How computers store data

 As I'm sure you probably know by now, computers can only read and write 0s and 1s, in a format known as "binary".
-In fact, that's what a "bit" is, a "*b*inary dig*it*".
+In fact, that's what a "bit" is, a "#strong[b]inary dig#strong[it]".
 This works out conveniently for storing integers, since any integer can be converted into binary by simply dividing by two and taking the remainders.
 For example, to convert 25 into binary:

 $
   25 & -> 25 div 2 = 12 "remainder" 1 \